SanderMiller/OrganTrail/README.md

 copy paste:      `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`             into terminal and click enter

-type `python get-pip.py` into terminal and click enter
+type the following commands into terminal and click enter after each one `python get-pip.py`

 `pip install pygame`